codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 ## concept of end systems
-- device connected to a [computer network](https://en.wikipedia.org/wiki/Computer_network "Computer network")
-- sometimes referred to as an **end system** or **end station**, because it sits at the edge of the network.
-The [end user](https://en.wikipedia.org/wiki/End_user "End user") directly interacts with an end system that provides information or services device connected to a [computer network](https://en.wikipedia.org/wiki/Computer_network "Computer network") is sometimes referred to as an **end system** or **end station**, because it sits at the edge of the network.
+- device connected to a [computer network](https://en.wikipedia.org/wiki/Computer_network "Computer network")sometimes referred to as an **end system** or **end station**,
+- because it sits at the edge of the network.
 The [end user](https://en.wikipedia.org/wiki/End_user "End user") directly interacts with an end system that provides information or services
-End systems are generally connected to each other using switching devices known as [routers](https://en.wikipedia.org/wiki/Router_(computing) "Router (computing)") rather than using a single communication link

 ## concept of end devices
 End network devices, also known as end-user devices or endpoints, are devices that serve as the final point of communication in a network.
 These devices facilitate direct interaction with users and enable them to access, create, and exchange information over the network.
 Examples of end network devices include: